April 13 - 16, 2023

 4 spots remain

-This is a shoot heavy workshop.
-We will spend most of our time out in the field.
-This time of year is perfect for shooting at daybreak and twilight because the sun rises at about 7:30 am and sets at 5:20 pm.
+This time of year is perfect for shooting at daybreak and twilight because the sun rises at about 6:35am and sets at 7:56pm.
 We plan our shoot locations around ideal lighting, weather and tides.

 (Please note this may change slightly due to weather conditions)